geppo12/YasminOS/readme.md

 Yasmin OS is a lightweight Operative System for Cortex-M0+

 1. Compact: only 2k for kernel
 2. Easy: no gigabyte of source code.
-Only one C module
+Only few C module
 3. No priority: plain round robin scheduling

 Included main.c show an example